datalad-handbook/book/docs/basics/101-105-install.rst

 computer.
 Rumor has it that this would be only a single command in the terminal!
 Therefore, everyone in today's lecture excitedly awaits today's topic: Installing datasets.

-"With DataLad, users can *install* existing
-DataLad datasets from paths, URLs, or open-data collections." our lecturer begins.
+"With DataLad, users can get *clones* of existing DataLad datasets from paths, URLs, or open-data collections" our lecturer begins.
 "This makes accessing data fast and easy.
-A dataset that others could install can be created by anyone, without a need for additional software.
-Your own Datasets can be installed by others, should you want that, for example.
+A dataset that others could *clone* can be created by anyone, without a need for additional software.
+Your own datasets can be cloned by others, should you want that, for example.
 Therefore, not only accessing data becomes fast and easy, but also *sharing*."
 "That's so cool!", you think.
 "Exam preparation will be a piece of cake if all of us can share our mid-term and final projects easily!"
-"But today, let's only focus on how to install a dataset", she continuous.
+"But today, let's only focus on how to clone a dataset", she continuous.
 "Damn it!
 Can we not have longer lectures?", you think and set alarms to all of the upcoming lecture dates in your calendar.
 There is so much exciting stuff to come, you can not miss a single one.

-.. index:: ! datalad command; install

-Installing an existing dataset is done with the :command:`datalad install` command (:manpage:`datalad-install`).
-The command takes a location of an existing dataset (the *source*), and a path to where you want the dataset to be installed.
-The source can be a URL or a path to a local directory, or an SSH server [#f1]_.

 "Psst!" a student from the row behind reaches over.
 "There are a bunch of audio recordings of a really cool podcast, and they have been shared in the form of a DataLad dataset!
-Shall we try whether we can install that?"
+Shall we try whether we can clone that?"

 "Perfect!
-What a great way to learn how to install a dataset.
+What a great way to learn how to clone a dataset.
 Doing it now instead of looking at slides for hours is my preferred type of learning anyway", you think as you fire up your terminal and navigate into your ``DataLad-101`` dataset.